RelationalFabric/howard/docs/getting-started.md

 ### **1. Defining Claims**

-The primary entry point to Howard is the declarative **claims** function, which takes a single object with three optional keys: predicates, guards, and classes.
-This makes your intent explicit and ensures consistency across different language environments.
+The primary entry point to Howard is the declarative **claims** function, which takes a single object with two optional keys: `relations` (for boolean propositions) and `types` (for type narrowing guards).
+This distinction clarifies your intent and produces semantically appropriate claim names.

 ```typescript
 import { claims, condition, conditionalClaims } from 'howard'